Russia threatens tough response if U.S. backs rights bill

 “We will certainly not leave the introduction of essentially anti-Russian visa and financial sanctions without consequences,” he said.
 “We will have to react, and react toughly, depending on the final version of this unfriendly provocative act.”

+It did not specify how Russia would react to passage of what has become known as the Magnitsky bill, under which any Russian officials accused of involvement in the case would have any assets they hold in U.S. banks frozen.

-His case has become a symbol of corruption in Russia and the abuse of citizens who challenge the authorities.
-But adoption of the bill could undermine efforts to smooth relations at the start of President Barack Obama’s new term.
+Magnitsky has posthumously become a symbol of corruption and abuse of Russians who challenge the authorities.
+Adoption of the bill could undermine efforts to smooth relations at the start of President Barack Obama’s new term.

-The U.S. Congress must approve PNTR to ensure that American companies receive all the market-opening benefits of Russia’s entry into the World Trade Organization in August.

-U.S. business backs the combined trade and human rights bill out of a belief that the benefits from approval of PNTR will outweigh negative fallout from the Magnitsky portion of the legislation.

 Russian President Vladimir Putin has welcomed Obama’s re-election and said he wants to improve ties and increase trade, but has made clear he will not tolerate criticism from the United States about human rights.